9 Solutions to Fix Android System Crash Issue

 - Part 7: Clear cache partition to fix Android crash issue

 - Part 8: Remove the SD card to fix the Android crash issue

 - Part 9: Update to the latest software version

 - Part 10: Use System Repair tool to fix Android system crash

 - Part 11: Factory reset the device to fix the Android crash issue

 Part 1: How to rescue data the Android system crashes?

 When you encounter an Android system crash, before looking for solutions to fix it, make sure you retrieve all your data and information stored on your device.
 This might sound tedious but a very important step indeed.

-dr.fone toolkit - Android Data Extraction (Damaged Device) software currently world’s number one interface to retrieve data from not only broken or damaged, locked devices, unresponsive devices but also from devices which face an Android system crash.
-You may try the software for free for a period of 30 days to understand its working. dr.fone’s Data Extraction tool not only retrieves and back-up contacts and messages but also your photos, videos, audio files, WhatsApp, docs, call logs and other file folders.
-It is also equipped to retrieve data from the device’s internal memory as well as an SD Card.
+Dr.Fone - Data Recovery (Android) is currently one of the most popular tools to retrieve data from not only broken or damaged, locked devices, and unresponsive devices but also from devices that face an Android system crash.
+You may try the software for free for scanning the data to understand its work.
+Dr.Fone’s Data Extraction tool not only retrieves and back-up contacts and messages but also your photos, videos, audio files, WhatsApp, docs, call logs, and other file folders.
+It is also equipped to retrieve data from the device’s internal memory as well as Google drive.